Used Car: 2012 Hyundai Tucson Review

-The 2012 Hyundai Tucson doesn’t have the most powerful engine in the class, nor does it have the most cargo space, but it does offer shoppers a lot for their money without looking or feeling cheap.
+The 2012 Hyundai Tucson doesn’t have the most powerful engine lineup in the class, nor the most cargo space, but reviewers were impressed with its stylish interior.

 Other SUVs to Consider

 The 2012 Toyota RAV4 has great cargo space for the class, and it can seat up to seven with an available third-row seat.
 It also has an available V6 engine that reviewers said produces plenty of power.

 Reviewers said the 2012 Dodge Journey offers a smooth ride, and they thought it has strong brakes and controlled handling.
 Additionally, test drivers said the Journey's available infotainment and navigation systems are easy to use.